Below are a list of products and services that will help people looking to build their own ponds and filtration systems without spending a fortune.

 Pond liner is the one thing that I personally never skimp on when building a pond.
 In my opinion the best liner is EPDM rubber.
 While not cheap it is incredibly durable and stretchy which is great if you are placing large rocks inside the pond.

-Firestone EPDM pond liner
+Firestone or Elevate EPDM pond liner

 - Highest quality